You are here

 John Webster: The Duchess of Amalfi

-Sor Juana: Pawns of a House
+Sor Juana: Pawns of a House, or House of Trials

 William Shakespeare: Othello, The Merchant of Venice, Tempest